Support-Ukraine-Love/web/content/refugee/index.md

 * 🇺🇦 [How to get help and a temporary home in Ukraine: instructions from "Action"](https://www.unian.ua/society/yak-otrimati-dopomogu-ta-timchasoviy-dim-v-ukrajini-instrukciya-vid-diji-novini-ukrajini-11742667.html?utm_source=twitter&utm_medium=twitter&utm_campaign=twitter_site): "Currently, [CNAPs](https://koda.gov.ua/en/interactive-map-of-cnaps/) operate as Care Centers in 120 settlements of Ukraine.
     * Internally displaced persons can receive assistance and temporary shelter at administrative service centers (ADCs) in 14 oblasts of Ukraine.
     * CNAPs operate as Care Centers where you can get basic necessities and temporary shelter.
 You can find out exactly [where the Care Center works with a chatbot](https://www.unian.ua/techno/communications/mincifri-zapustilo-chatbot-dlya-dopomogi-pereselencyam-11721988.html) on Telegram [@turbotnyk_bot](https://t.me/turbotnyk_bot)."
 (For [Viber](https://tinyurl.com/turbotnyk))
     * "Assistance is available in Rivne, Poltava, Zhytomyr, Chernivtsi, Ternopil, Zakarpattia, Zaporizhia, Luhansk, Khmelnytsky, Volyn, Lviv, Cherkasy, Vinnytsia and Ivano-Frankivsk regions."
-[CNAPs Interactive Map](https://koda.gov.ua/en/interactive-map-of-cnaps/)
+[CNAPs Interactive Map](https://koda.gov.ua/en/interactive-map-of-cnaps/) ([https://koda.gov.ua/en/interactive-map-of-cnaps](https://koda.gov.ua/en/interactive-map-of-cnaps))
     * The coordinators are available 24/7 at these numbers: +380501010454; +380993121127.
 * 🇺🇦 [Settlement opportunities for IDPs](https://r2p.org.ua/vnutrishno-peremishheni-osoby/#):

     "Availability of housing facilities in _Dnipropetrovsk, Zaporizhia and Kharkiv oblasts_ that can be used as temporary/social housing for internally displaced persons under the condition of reconstruction or cosmetic repairs.
 They were placed on an interactive online map.
 If you need advice or more detailed information about these facilities, fill out the **[form](https://ee.humanitarianresponse.info/x/FdG9QOsD)** and you will be contacted by representatives of the [Right to Protection Charitable Foundation](https://ua.linkedin.com/company/right-to-protection-cf) within three working days.
 Data is not passed on to third parties."
+(Form: [https://ee.humanitarianresponse.info/x/FdG9QOsD](https://ee.humanitarianresponse.info/x/FdG9QOsD))

 * [Dopomagai Org | Shelter](https://shelter.dopomagai.org/) — "Free temporary housing in safe cities of Ukraine or abroad, provided by caring people.
 Search among thousands of ads, or call the hotline 0 (800) 332 238."
 More information, from [Kyiv City Gov](https://www.facebook.com/100064898971743/posts/340752394764724/).
 * 🇺🇦 List of [Caritas Ukraine organizations](http://news.ugcc.ua/news/ugkts_nadaie_pritulok_b%D1%96zhentsyam_na_zahod%D1%96_ukraini_spisok_kontakt%D1%96v_95802.html) that are ready to provide shelter in Ukraine.